Skip to content

 What are you building?
 A soothing mindfulness application that lets me keep track of my moods through the day

-📄 Created /Users/jefflinwood/Projects/zc-examples/zc-example/project.zap.toml
+📄 Created project.zap.toml

 🧪 Running TypeScript check...

-TypeScript check passed with no compile-time errors.
+TypeScript check passed

 Project scaffolding complete!